Why It’s Time to 'Come On Back' to Nashville

 For the hotel connoisseur…

-Topping even the banner year that was 2019—when 18 hotels opened—Nashville will see an additional 19 hotels open by the end of 2020.
+Nashville saw 12 new hotels open in 2020, with several more scheduled for 2021 (to say nothing of the 18 that opened in 2019).
 So whether you’re a fan of boutique hotels, luxury suites, sustainable stays or all of the above, there’s at least one new opening with your name on it (and all have extra safety protocols in place).

 The Virgin Hotel Nashville has been one of the most anticipated openings in the nation—not just the city—and true to the brand’s ethos, the new property is equal parts hip and green.
 The rooftop, with its 360-degree views of historic Music Row and Nashville, is one of the best hangouts, whether you’re kicking back on a sleek red lounger or ordering up at the bar.
 (In a nod to the brand’s British heritage, order up the Crisps con Queso.)
 But whatever damage you do at the bar, the aforementioned sustainability measures will keep you feeling virtuous, especially if you choose one of the hotel’s Green Your Stay options to help neutralize your visit’s carbon footprint.